 - This may well be a time of financial strain for your students.
 As much as possible, you are encouraged to continue funding them if they are supported by your grants.
 In cases where students are experiencing serious financial issues, emergency funding may be available through Enrolment Services.

-- While we haven’t yet determined the most effective ways to ease the burdens many of you face, G+PS is exploring a range of options.
-Please be assured that all major University-wide multi-year scholarships will continue to be paid throughout the eligibility period.
+- We are continually seeking the most effective ways to ease the burdens many of you face.
+Please be assured that all major University-wide multi-year graduate student scholarships will continue to be paid throughout the eligibility period and that we are addressing the issue of paying graduate research assistants who are abroad.
+Please visit our COVID-19 FAQ for the most up-to-date information.

 - For the most up-to-date information on funding, please visit the G+PS Funding FAQ.